Jake Heaps: University of Kansas

 Following BYU's 2011 season Heaps announced he would be transferring to the University of Kansas to play for new head coach Charlie Weis.
 Due to NCAA transfer rules, Heaps redshirted for the 2012 season.
 He was expected to compete for the starting quarterback position at Kansas with Michael Cummings.

 Heaps struggled with Kansas, completing fewer than half of his passes.
 He lost the starting quarterback job to Montell Cozart during an open competition.
 On June 13, 2014, the University of Kansas announced Heaps was leaving the program to transfer to another school.

 University of Miami

 Heaps transferred to the University of Miami to play for the Miami Hurricanes football team in June 2014.
 Brad Kaaya, a true freshman, beat Heaps in the competition to start at quarterback for Miami.
 He appeared in three games for the Hurricanes, going 6-for-12 on passing attempts for a total of 51 yards.

-Statistics
+College statistics

 Professional career

-Heaps was rated the 43rd best quarterback in the 2015 NFL Draft by NFLDraftScout.com.
+Heaps was rated the 43rd best quarterback in the 2015 NFL draft by NFLDraftScout.com.